 Arctos is governed by the Arctos community.
-A board of directors oversees the overall fiduciary operations and strategic planning for Arctos.
+An Arctos Advisory Committee oversees the strategic planning for the Arctos Consortium.
 The nitty gritty operations of Arctos are managed by an elected executive committee, which consists of museum curators and collection managers who oversee communications, documentation, development priorities, and outreach in conjunction with a users group, the Arctos Working Group.
-The president of the executive committee serves as the liaison between the Board of Directors, Arctos staff, and the Arctos Working Group.
+The director of the executive committee serves as the liaison between the Advisory Committee, Arctos staff, and the Arctos Working Group.

 - Normalization of information guides both the structure of Arctos and its relationships to other resources on the Internet.
 Normalization is the process of eliminating redundant data.
 Providing that it is logically organized, information needs to be represented only once for retrieval in different contexts or formats.
 We cannot anticipate future ways in which our data may be used, therefore we should normalize it for maximum flexibility.
 A strength of Arctos is that it was formally modeled by Stan Blum and Barbara Stein as the MVZ Model, and we have resisted temptations to simplify it for specific applications.